 Via Eric Ward’s newsletter, I found out that Google Chairman Eric Schmidt recently testified (PDF) before Congress about claims that Google is anti-competitive.
 Amongst his remarks are some truly amusing statements for anyone that knows Google and/or the current state of the web.
 Other things were less amusing and more amazing in what they revealed.

-Some of my favourite selections, and their translations:
+Some of my favorite selections, and their translations:

 Eric: “Microsoft’s Bing launched in June 2009 and has grown so rapidly that some commentators have speculated that it could overtake Google as early as 2012.”